 The subconscious mind is the intuitive and feeling part of mind.
 It lacks the same reasoning as the conscious mind, but it can cause profound reactions in your life.

 For example, some reactions make perfect sense, such as experiencing fear when caught in a bad rip on a near-deserted beach.

 However, some have no logic whatsoever, such as having a panic attack whenever you see a clown.

 … AND WHY

-- This article, about PSH Therapy, originally appeared in the Your Destiny section of the August 2003 issue of GOOD MEDICINE magazine.
+- This article, about PSH Therapy, originally appeared in Your Destiny section of August 2003 issue of GOOD MEDICINE magazine.